hectorpefo/prepublication/_posts/2018-05-12-Running-Buddies.md

 $$P_X = f(X)dX$$

-where $F$ is the probability density function for the standard normal distribution:
+where $f$ is the probability density function for the standard normal distribution:

 $$f(X) = \frac{1}{\sqrt{2\pi}} e^{\frac{-X^2}{2}}$$